kaitmore/multimesh-workshop/workshop.md

 > _Try comparing the Ping Pong service clusters to the Edge service clusters.
 How and why are they different?
 To see edge clusters, you can run `kubectl exec -it $(kubectl get pods --template '{{range .items}}{{.metadata.name}}{{"\n"}}{{end}}' | grep '^edge') curl http://localhost:8001/clusters`_

 _*The admin endpoint is a great tool for debugging the mesh.
 All the proxies in this mesh are deployed with the admin port exposed on 8001.
-There are many other endpoints besides /cluster that you can explore to understand how the proxy was configured._
+There are many other endpoints besides /cluster that you can explore to understand how the proxy was configured.
+See the [envoy admin docs](https://www.envoyproxy.io/docs/envoy/latest/operations/admin) for more detailed info._

 ## Multimesh Communication: Part I Service to Ingress Edge Setup